yaoyao-liu/social-relation-tensorflow/README.md

 You may download Anaconda and read the installation instrucation on their offical website:
 [https://www.anaconda.com/download/](https://www.anaconda.com/download/)

+Then create a new environment and install tensorflow on it:

 ```Bash
 conda create --name tensorflow_1.3.0_gpu python=2.7
 source activate tensorflow_1.3.0_gpu